-In addition, all academies will refer any concerns about CME to the Education Attendance Service (EAS) and Children's Social Care.
-School Leaders will act in accordance with 'Children missing education', Statutory guidance for local authorities, September 2016 and recognise that Hackney
+In addition, all academies will refer any concerns about CME or children who are absent from ducation to the Education Attendance Service (Synergy) and Children's Social Care.
+School Leaders will act in accordance with 'Children missing education', Statutory guidance for local authorities, September 2016 and recognise that Hackney Education is responsible for the delivery of CME (Children Missing Education) duties defined by the Education Act Amendments.

-Title Child Protection and Safeguarding Policy Last Updated September 2020 Written by Matthew Toothe Ratified by the Trustees May 2020 Completed September 2020 Next Review Date August 2021
+Title Child Protection and Safeguarding Policy Last Updated September2023 Written by Katherine Duller Ratified by the Trustees Completed September 2023 Next Review Date August 2024